dct2012/4wm/README.md

 * overall organization.
   * look for conditional statements that can be moved to preprocessor conditionals.
   * preprocessor conditions for function/variables/etc.
+  * constantly impove readability.

 * Work on floating layout.
-  * need to work on tilenew when current client is a floater
+  * need to work on tilenew when current client is a floater.
+    * use the same method for pushtotiling.

-* Bug with pushing a already tiling client to tiling.
+* Work on push to tiling.
+  * pushing transient or borderless windows into tiling have no borders. setborders?
+  * handle pushing when mode is float. should be just like when the mode is tile.
+    * I think what we are going to do is when prevfocus is also a float, tile it with the client that is behind it or the pointer.

 Bugs
 ----